 Graduate students are encouraged to begin planning their careers early in the program.
 There are multiple resources on campus to help students plan for the next phase of their career.
 Below is an overview of where to find and how to utilize these resources.
-If you have any questions or would like additional assistance with career planning and development, contact the Academic Program Coordinator, Jackie Stotlar.
+If you have any questions or would like additional assistance with career planning and development, contact the Academic Program Coordinator, Jackson Stotlar.

 Campus & General Resources